serious-44/ssp/README.md

 On Ubuntu Linux, things get more difficult.

 The qtdesigner ubuntu package is too old for a QT5 application.
-Trolltech changed ther download procedure, so the tips on askubunto don't work any more.
+Trolltech changed ther download procedure, so the tips on askubuntu don't work any more.
 Use http://download.qt.io/official_releases/qtcreator/4.3/4.3.0/qt-creator-opensource-linux-x86_64-4.3.0.run

 It doesn't install the development libraries -- use the package manager of your distribution.
 (The package names are messed up. https://askubuntu.com/questions/508503/whats-the-development-package-for-qt5-in-14-04)